Mryao-yuan/SFBIN/README.md

 * [BIT](https://github.com/justchenhao/BIT_CD)
 * [ChangeFormer](https://github.com/wgcban/ChangeFormer)

-(Our SFBIN is implemented on the code provided in this repository)
+(Our SFBI-Net is implemented on the code provided in this repository)